zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 7. Scroll down and expand "Compress Related Events into a Single Incident" rule set.
      ![](images/emmonlab8step7.png " ")

 8. The “Compress Related Events into a Single Incident” rule set is a rule set that we created to showcase the new compression feature in EM 13c.
 Here we have 4 common use cases which are independent from one another.
 For each of these use cases, Enterprise Manager will compress the related events into a single incident.
-From a manageability standpoint, it will be much easier for the Administrator to manage one incident containing multiple events as a logical unit, as opposed to managing individual events all generated from the same root cause.
-The Rule set covers the use cases of receiving ONE alert email when:
+From a manageability standpoint, it will be much easier for the Administrator to manage one incident containing multiple related  events as a logical unit, as opposed to managing these individually.
+The Rule set covers the use cases of creating ONE incident when:

     - One or more members of cluster database targets go down.
     - One or more targets with different target types on the same host go down.